ExploratoryDevices/NimbleConModule/README.md

 Nimble Connectivity Module (Basic functions and library).
 This code is designed to run on the Nimble Connectivity Module.

+## IDE Setup

+The connectivity module can be uploaded to using the Ardiuno IDE set to `ESP32 Dev Module`.

+If the "ESP32 Dev Module" is not available in your IDE, check out [this tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) for information on adding the needed plug-ins to your Arduino IDE.

+The NimbleConModule project also requires the `ESP32Encoder` library.
+This can be downloaded using the Library Manager in the Arduino IDE.
+This can be accessed by going through the menu at Sketch > Include Libraries > Manage Libraries, or by hitting _Control+Shift+i_.

 ## How to use:
-The connectivity module can be uploaded to using the Ardiuno IDE set to "ESP32 Dev Module"

 Pendant and Actuator parameters are stored as structs with the following format:
 ```